iysatp/nltp-rules/Season 19 Rules.md

 * (b) The CRC will create a schedule upon selection of servers and prior to week 1 matchups.

 ##### *Section V - Games*
-* (a) Unless otherwise stated in these rules, the following are required group settings for all matches. *(Note: Clicking the competitive settings checkbox will do all of this for you, with the exception of disabling overtime)*
+* (a) Unless otherwise stated in these rules, the following are required group settings for all matches.
   * (1) Capture limit set to none
   * (2) Time limit set to 10 minutes
   * (3) Overtime disabled